"Abuse Risks are Often Inherent to Product Features": Exploring AI Vendors' Bug Bounty and Responsible Disclosure Policies: Appendix

-\textbf{Meta-taxonomy Verification.} To ensure the comprehensiveness of our meta-taxonomy, we utilized a dataset of AI security papers published at the four security conferences between 2020–2024 for verification (IEEE S\&P, USENIX Sec, NDSS and CCS).
+\textbf{Meta-taxonomy Verification.} To ensure the comprehensiveness of our meta-taxonomy, we utilized a dataset of AI security papers published at the four security conferences between 2020 and 2024 for verification (IEEE S\&P, USENIX Sec, NDSS and CCS)\footref{fn:big4}.
+This dataset represents research focusing on technical contributions, unlike the survey papers used to construct the taxonomy.
 Through manual review of 359 papers, we excluded studies focused on AI-based detection methods, AI-driven vulnerability discovery, and usability-related topics.
 This resulted in a set of 260 papers.
 We then supplemented this set with any emerging or previously unobserved vulnerability types.
-Finally, as shown in Table~\ref{tab:taxonomy}, we developed a meta-taxonomy comprising six categories of AI vulnerabilities.
+Finally, as shown in Table 2 (in Supplemental File\footref{fn:original}), we developed a meta-taxonomy comprising six categories of AI vulnerabilities.